 For those balloon pilots that fly or desire to fly at Chatfield State Park, you will be greeted with beautiful views, typically favorable flying conditions, and ample opportunities to enjoy splash and dashes in nearby Chatfield Reservoir.

-To fly at Chatfield, you must have your balloon registered with the Division of Parks, which requires filling out an application for a Chatfield Ballooning Permit.
-Pilots must carry a copy of this permit inside the basket while operating at Chatfield.
+To fly at Chatfield, you must have your balloon registered with the Division of Parks, which requires filling out an application.
+BALLOON PERMIT INSTRUCTIONS.
+2021 BALLOON PILOT PERMIT APPLICATION.
+Guest pilots who are invited to fly at Chatfield at the request of a pilot who currently holds a Chatfield permit must submit a 2021 GUEST BALLOON PILOT PERMIT APPLICATION.
+Ballooning Pilots must carry a copy of these permits inside the basket while operating at Chatfield.
 The Division will also keep a copy of your permit for that calendar year.

 Permits include name, address and telephone numbers of the pilot(s), emergency information, balloon information and chase vehicle information.
 Pilots must also submit a color photograph of the balloon(s) they plan to fly at Chatfield.
 The permit will expire on December 31 of the year issued.
 Permits may be renewed 30 days prior to expiration.
 The permit must be signed by a Chatfield Balloon Port Association Officer.
 If you are coming from out of town and planning on flying the Chatfield area, please email us and a club member will assist you in securing your permit.